 Launched in 2018, the First Peoples Action Plan for the Creative Industries set out a commitment to embed Aboriginal self-determination and voice throughout Creative Victoria’s programs and activities – below you can explore the opportunities on offer for First Peoples living in Victoria.

 First Peoples Partnership Group

-Expressions of Interest are now open for the First Peoples Partnership Group that will reflect the needs of First Peoples living in Victoria – as artists, creators, audiences and creative leaders – and guide Creative Victoria.
+Expressions of Interest have now closed for the First Peoples Partnership Group.
+This group has been established to reflect the needs of First Peoples living in Victoria – as artists, creators, audiences and creative leaders – and to guide Creative Victoria.

 First Peoples Creative Industries Traineeship Program

 The First Peoples Creative Industries Traineeship Program provides opportunities for First Peoples individuals, groups and organisations to develop their professional and creative practice and increase career pathways into the creative industries.
 EOIs for this are now closed.

 The First Peoples Investment Program seeks to launch the careers of young First Peoples living in Victoria by opening doors to exciting roles in the creative industries.

 First Peoples Action Plan for the Creative Industries

 The First Peoples Action Plan for the Creative Industries 2018-2020 is the Victorian Government’s commitment to providing improved strategic support of First Peoples’ culture, cultural expression and creative practice in Victoria.